nasa/cumulus-orca/tasks/db_deploy/API.md

 Name: orca_sql.py

-Description: All of the SQL used for creating and migrating the ORCA schema.
+Description: All the SQL used for creating and migrating the ORCA schema.

 <a name="install/orca_sql.commit_sql"></a>
 #### commit\_sql